Big Brother (Australian TV series) season 6: Michael and David's "kiss"

 Host Gretel Killeen and evicted housemate Michael McCoy had a heated argument during the Monday live nomination show after he adamantly accused the producers of "editing" the footage with him and housemate David Graham to make it seem like they were kissing.
 McCoy censured that "it was great editing by Big Brother."
 Killeen took offense to this accusation, where she brusquely responded, "Listen mate, if you're going to tell me, when I've worked on a show for six years, that we have edited something and it has not been edited, I would like to know who told you that."

 After the commercial break, Killeen apologised to McCoy, stating that she gets offended when housemates claim that the producers "edit material".
 At first, the show declined to air the footage of the alleged kiss, but later released the clip after objection from Michael McCoy and Big Brother fans.
 It was discovered that McCoy and Graham did not kiss, but only "appeared" to have kissed because they were filmed from a high-angle wide shot from behind, which gave the illusion that they were kissing.
 The incident and the heated interview garnered some media attention where it was labelled "The Gretel Incident" by some fans due to Gretel's aggressively defensive interviewing style with McCoy.
+When asked about the "Gretel Incident" on Rove Live, Michael suggested that Mike Goldman, host of Friday Night Live and Big Brother UpLate, or Ryan Fitzgerald, co-host of Friday Night Live and a former housemate, would be better suited to hosting Big Brother than Gretel Killeen.

+Fabricated Reuben story

+There was a controversy regarding Michael McCoy's fabricated story about “Reuben”, whom he claimed was his nine-year-old son.
+Michael's third task required him to persuade eight housemates to nominate him for eviction in exchange for immunity.
+To achieve this, he invented a son named Reuben and claimed that he could lose custody of him in an impending paternity dispute if he could not leave the Big Brother compound.
+The story formed part of his role as the Big Brother Insider, but several housemates believed it was a genuine family crisis and became emotionally affected by it.
+Michael later explained that he wanted to “mix things up” in the game and was willing to do things he would not normally do in everyday life, saying he would do whatever was necessary to fulfil his role.
+After Big Brother revealed to the other housemates that Michael was the Insider and that the story about Reuben was fictional, several housemates reacted angrily to having been deceived, particularly Anna, who had a strained relationship with her father.
+Others felt that Michael had manipulated their emotions to complete his task.
+On Michael's eviction night, it was revealed that Reuben was actually the name of one of Michael's real-life friends.
+The controversy contributed to the tension surrounding his departure from the program.